Philip C. Bobbitt

 One of the nation's leading constitutional theorists, Professor Bobbitt's interests include not only constitutional law but also international security and the history of strategy.

 Bobbitt is a Fellow of the American Academy of Arts and Sciences.
-He is also a Fellow of the Club of Madrid.
-He is a Life Member of the American Law Institute, and a member of the Council on Foreign Relations, the Pacific Council on International Policy, the International Institute for Strategic Studies and the Executive Council of the American Society of International Law.
+He is a Life Member of the American Law Institute, and a member of the Council on Foreign Relations, the Pacific Council on International Policy, and the International Institute for Strategic Studies (London).
 He is a member of the Commission on the Continuity of Government.
 He has served as Law Clerk to the Hon.
 Henry J. Friendly (2 Cir.), Associate Counsel to the President, the Counselor on International Law at the State Department, Legal Counsel to the Senate Iran-Contra Committee, and Director for Intelligence, Senior Director for Critical Infrastructure and Senior Director for Strategic Planning at the National Security Council.
 Before coming to Columbia he was A.W.
 Walker Centennial Chair in Law at the University of Texas Law School.
 He is a former trustee of Princeton University; and a former member of the Oxford University Modern History Faculty and the War Studies Department of Kings College, London.
 He serves on the Editorial Board of Biosecurity and Bioterrorism.
 For the Fall term 2005, he was the James Barr Ames Visiting Professor of Law at Harvard Law School.
 For the Spring term 2007, he was the Samuel Rubin Visiting Professor of Law at Columbia Law School at the conclusion of which he joined the faculty of Columbia Law School.
 He also serves as a Distinguished Senior Lecturer at the University of Texas.
 For the Fall Term 2014, he is Florence Rogatz Visitng Professor of Law at Yale Law School.